alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 PLoS Article-Level Metrics
 --------------------------

-In 2009, the Public Library of Science (PLoS) launched its Article-Level Metrics (ALM) service.^[PLOS ALM website: <http://article-level-metrics.plos.org/alm-info/>]
+In 2009, the Public Library of Science (PLoS) launched its Article-Level Metrics (ALM) service.^[PLOS ALM website, URL: <http://article-level-metrics.plos.org/alm-info/>]
 This compiles a set of impact indicators from PLoS's own systems and various other services, and makes them available in both a visual way and via an application programming interface (API).